psa/hn.otoh.org/content/curfew/index.md

 Exceptions
 * Grocery stores and authorised markets
-  * Note that on Utila, both Bush's and Circle K are closed
 * Banasupro mobile units serving basic products
 * Supermarkets, pharmacies, grocery stores, tortillerías, bakeries are authorised to deliver at home
 * Agricultural, agro-industrial, agro-exporter and food distributor sector is authorized to continue their work, but must implement biosecurity measures for all employees